Steaming bowl of birria ramen with stretchy Oaxaca cheese, served with crispy tacos and a side of rich consommé for dipping.

 1. Noodles: Gentle loops, never cramped coils.

-2. Meat: A shred of that slow-braised beef (should collapse if you blink at it).
+2. Meat: A piece of slow-braised beef that should collapse if you merely blink at it.

 3. Cheese: Oaxaca strings attached, like edible golden thread.